Darkroom Diary: Managing Curling in Silver Gelatin Fiber Prints

 The goal in the drying phase is to get the print as flat as possible making the next step more manageable and easier.
 One of the important things that I learned was that the humidity in the drying room makes a big difference.
 The slower the print dries, the flatter it will be in the end.
 To help with this, I put a humidifier in my drying room along with the wet print after it is hung.
 Between the hanging method described above and the humidifier, the print will typically dry pretty flat.
 The problem areas for me right now are the sides where there are no boards and clamps.
 The sides tend to bow/curve in towards the end of the drying phase, so I am experimenting with some new methods to help with this and I will write another article when I have more information to share with what worked.

 I also learned from experience that you don't want to leave the print clamped between the wood any longer than necessary because the fiber paper under the pressure of the wood will sort of bind and stick to the wood.
 It is heartbreaking to damage a beautiful print and it is a hard lesson to learn.
 I think it is the gelatin in the paper that binds itself to the wood under pressure.
-I leave my prints hang over night and then remove them from the hanger first thing in the morning.
+I leave my prints to hang overnight and then remove them from the hanger first thing in the morning.

 After I remove my print from the hanger, I place it under some very heavy sheets of wood in a warm room.
 For this stage, heat and pressure are your friends.
 I sandwich my prints between two pieces of thick white melamine wood and then I stack four additional sheets on top for at least a week in the summer months before checking the print.
 The stack is so heavy that it broke one of my tables!

-I have a workshop area that is not air conditioned and in the summer months it is usually well above 90 to 95 degrees Fahrenheit on a daily basis.
+I have a workshop area that is not air-conditioned and in the summer months, it is usually well above 90 to 95 degrees Fahrenheit on a daily basis.
 In the winter, I have a space heater that I place in the room to get it warm, but not as hot as the summer months.
 I think my prints dry flatter and faster in the summer heat.

 I am exploring some options for reducing the natural curl of fiber paper when I make borderless prints and don't have the option of employing the methods described above.
 I will write another article on that when I have something of value to share with you.
 Some of the tests take several weeks to determine their value, so it can be sort of slow to know what does and does not work.